RayMano6/My-Projects/subscriptionMock/ReadME.md

 add the start date as well.
 If the user adds any more subscripions moving forward, The program will compute the start date.
 An option to cancel a subscription is available, which creates an end date.

+- Differnt parts of the code are commented out for testin purposes.